 Time Magazine even named the Queen Mary as one of the top 10 most haunted places in the world!

-The Queen Mary, built in 1936 as a luxury ocean liner and the flagship of the Cunard Line, now has a permanent home in Long Beach, California since her retirement in 1967.
-The ship currently serves as a hotel and museum, hosting about 1.5 million visitors each year.
+The Queen Mary, built in 1936 as a luxury ocean liner and the flagship of the Cunard Line, has had a permanent home in Long Beach, California since her retirement in 1967.

 RMS Queen Mary’s most famous ghosts